 'Bring-forward rule' and indexation

 The non-concessional cap increases from time to time due to the indexation of the concessional cap.
-This effectively means that a client who triggers the 'bring-forward rule' may miss out on an increased non-concessional cap that others have access to because of indexation during financial year 2 and 3 of the 'bring-forward period'.
+This effectively means that a member who triggers the 'bring-forward rule' may miss out on an increased non-concessional cap that others have access to because of indexation during financial year 2 and 3 of the 'bring-forward period'.

 'Bring-forward rule' for clients approaching age 65 - need to also consider eligibility to contribute

-Clients aged 63 or 64 during 2017-18 may use the 'bring-forward rule' regardless of their intentions for future gainful employment or retirement from the age of 65.
+Members aged 63 or 64 during 2019-20 may use the 'bring-forward rule' regardless of their intentions for future gainful employment or retirement from the age of 65.
 For example, a client aged 64 can still trigger the 'bring-forward rule' and make a non-concessional contribution of $300,000 in the current financial year, even though they may not have been able to make contributions in financial years two and three of the 'bring-forward period'.

-Where a client triggers the 'bring-forward rule' in the financial year that they reach age 65, the timing of such contributions will therefore be determined by whether the client has met the work test during the financial year.
-If the work test has not been met, the client can only make contributions (and therefore trigger the 'bring-forward rule') prior to reaching age 65.
-If the work test has been met, however, the client can trigger the 'bring-forward rule' by making after tax contributions at any time during the financial year in which they reach 65 (including contributions made after their 65th birthday).
+Where a member triggers the 'bring-forward rule' in the financial year that they reach age 65, the timing of such contributions will therefore be determined by whether the client has met the work test during the financial year.
+If the work test has not been met, the member can only make contributions (and therefore trigger the 'bring-forward rule') prior to reaching age 65.
+If the work test has been met, however, the member can trigger the 'bring-forward rule' by making after tax contributions at any time during the financial year in which they reach 65 (including contributions made after their 65th birthday).

 Last modified: Wednesday, July 24, 2019